cmdli/reminders/README.md

 Reminders
 ==============

 A Twilio app to send reminder texts without a login.
-Just text (XXX) XXX-XXXX and it will remind you!
+Just text (XXX) XXX-XXXX (TBD) and it will remind you!